Studious-Games/SingletonSystem/README.md

 }
 ```

-The Insatnce property here is required for the Singleton be loaded at runtime, failure to have this will result in the Singleton not loading.
+The Instance property here is required for the Singleton be loaded at runtime, failure to have this will result in the Singleton not loading.

 Once you have this in place it is now just a matter of adding an Attribute, in the next example, we will now make this persistent when the game first runs.